 EDW 3NF tables are often sourced from one table in the base application.
-The process for building an EDW 3NF table begins with the drag and drop of the load or stage table that contains the bulk of the EDW 3NF table's information.
+The process for building an EDW 3NF table begins with the drag and drop of the Load or Stage table that contains the bulk of the EDW 3NF table's information.

 - 1. Create an EDW 3NF table target by double-clicking the EDW 3NF object group in the left pane.
 The middle pane displays a list of all existing EDW 3NF tables in the current project.
-When this list is displayed in the middle pane, the pane is identified as a target for new EDW 3NF tables. - 2.
-Browse to the Data Warehouse via the Browse>Source Data menu option. - 3.
+When this list is displayed in the middle pane, the pane is identified as a Drop Target for new EDW 3NF tables. - 2.
+Browse to the Data Warehouse via the Browse > Data Warehouse menu option. - 3.
 Drag the Load or Stage table, that contains the bulk of the EDW 3NF table columns, into the middle pane.
 Drop the table anywhere in the pane. - 4.
-The new object window appears and identifies the new object as a EDW 3NF table and will provide a default name based on the load or stage table name. - 5.
-Either accept this name or enter the name of the EDW 3NF table and click ADD to proceed:
+The new object window appears and identifies the new object as a EDW 3NF table and provides a default name, based on the name of the selected Load or Stage table. - 5.
+Either accept this name or type in the name of the EDW 3NF table and click ADD to proceed: